Linguapress

 1) Animates: HUMAN POSSESSORS, OR ASSIMILATED:

 1.1.
 In cases of true possession: 's is normal.
+In many cases it will be essential

-A1) The accountant's car wouldn't start.
+A1) The lady's car wouldn't start.

-A2) The dog's leg was broken
+A2) The dog's ball was red..

 With qualities, attributes or actions: 's is common.